abaisero/gym-gridverse/docs/guides/observation_functions.rst

 =====================

-In this section we describe the observation function protocol, the observation functions provided in :py:mod:`~gym_gridverse.envs.observation_functions`, and how to write your own custom observation functions.
+In this section we describe the observation function protocol, the observation function registry, and how to write your own custom observation functions.

 The ObservationFunction Protocol
 ================================